serokell/mix-to-nix/README.md

 yet, see [NixOS/nix#2409](https://github.com/NixOS/nix/pull/2409).

 `:hexpm` fetches package from [Hex.pm](https://hex.pm).
-It comes with a SHA-256 hash of catenation of Mix archive version, package metadata, and `.tar.gz` source code archive.
-Nix can only carry that catenation into the sandbox, so [`gzseek`](./gzseek.c) finds where the source code archive starts and extracts that part, ignoring archive version and metadata.
+It comes with a SHA-256 hash of concatenation of Mix archive version, package metadata, and `.tar.gz` source code archive.
+Nix can only carry that concatenation into the sandbox, so [`gzseek`](./gzseek.c) finds where the source code archive starts and extracts that part, ignoring archive version and metadata.